 A Note about ColorShift YarnA number of my patterns were originally knit with ColorShift Yarn gradations and colorbridges.
-Unfortunately, ColorShift is currently unavailable and would appear to be discontinued.
-If you are looking for substitute yarns, ColorShift Yarn is described in the Etsy Store as a two-ply jumper weight (fingering) yarn milled from 23.5 micron superwash Merino wool that knits up at about 8 st/in on US1-2 needles (2.25-2.75mm).
+Unfortunately, ColorShift is now discontinued.
+If you are looking for substitute yarns, ColorShift Yarn was described in the Etsy Store as a two-ply jumper weight (fingering) yarn milled from 23.5 micron superwash Merino wool that knits up at about 8 st/in on US1-2 needles (2.25-2.75mm).
 There is a Gorgeous Gradients group on Ravelry which might be a good starting point for substitute gradient yarns, and you can click on the “yarn ideas” tab at the top of each of the pattern pages on Ravelry to see what yarns have been used in Ravelry projects.

 Immediately after you have successfully completed your PayPal payment, an email will be sent to your PayPal email address from email@example.com containing a download link for the pattern.
 Clicking on the download link will take you to the Ravelry download page, from where you can download the pattern.
 To download the pattern, simply follow the instructions on the download page and save the file.
 In addition, if you are a Ravelry member, you will be given the option to add the pattern to your Ravelry library.
 If you are not a Ravelry member, or if your PayPal email address is not recognised by Ravelry as belonging to a member, you may be asked to input your email address so that Ravelry can locate the purchase.

 You should also be automatically redirected from the PayPal Payment Confirmation page to the Ravelry download page.
 But do not worry if you are not redirected (this occasionally happens), since the download link will have already been emailed to your PayPal email address.